telerik/ajax-docs/api/server/Telerik.Web.UI/UploadedFile.md

 `System.Boolean` Check the general help for more information and an example.

+###  GetName

+Returns the name and extension of the file on the client's computer.

+#### Remarks
+The separator characters used to determine the start of the
+            file name are DirectorySeparatorChar and AltDirectorySeparatorChar.

+#### Returns

+`System.String`

+###  GetNameWithoutExtension

+Returns the name of the file on the client's computer without the extension.

+#### Remarks
+A string containing the string returned by GetFileName, minus the last period (.) and all characters following it.

+#### Returns

+`System.String`

 ###  SaveAs

 Saves the contents of an uploaded file.